ansys/pymapdl/doc/source/user_guide/parameters.rst

 Trailing Underscored Parameters
 -------------------------------

-The parameters ending underscore are recommend for user routines and macros.
+Parameters ending with an underscore are recommended for user routines and macros.
-You can set this type of parameters in PyMAPDL, but by default, they cannot be seen in
+You can set this type of parameter in PyMAPDL, but by default, they cannot be seen in
 :attr:`Mapdl.parameters <ansys.mapdl.core.Mapdl.parameters>`, unless
 :attr:`Mapdl.parameters.show_trailing_underscore_parameters